-The REIT's ratio of Indebtedness to GBV was approximately 43.2% as of December 31, 2020.
-The REIT's degree of leverage could have important consequences to REIT Unitholders, including: (i) the REIT's ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, development or other general trust purposes, making the REIT more vulnerable to a downturn in business or the economy in general and (ii) a portion of the REIT's cash flow is dedicated to the payment of the principal of and interest on, its Indebtedness, thereby reducing the amount of funds available for distributions to REIT Unitholders.
+The REIT's Debt to GBV Ratio was approximately 40.2% as of December 31, 2021.
+The REIT's degree of leverage could have important consequences to REIT Unitholders, including: (i) the REIT's ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, development or other general trust purposes, making the REIT more vulnerable to a downturn in business or the economy in general and (ii) a portion of the REIT's cash flow is dedicated to the payment of the principal of and interest on its Indebtedness, thereby reducing the amount of funds available for distributions to REIT Unitholders.
 Under the Declaration of Trust, the maximum amount of Indebtedness cannot exceed 60% of GBV (or 65% including convertible Indebtedness).